curl/everything-curl/libcurl/verbose.md

-The next lifesaver when writing libcurl applications that everyone needs to know about and needs to use extensively, at least while developing libcurl applications or debugging libcurl itself, is to enable "verbose mode" with `CURLOPT_VERBOSE`:
+The next lifesaver when writing libcurl applications that everyone needs to know about and needs to use extensively, at least while developing libcurl applications or debugging libcurl itself, is to enable verbose mode with `CURLOPT_VERBOSE`:

     CURLcode ret = curl_easy_setopt(handle, CURLOPT_VERBOSE, 1L);